jdigger/git-process/README.md

 * `git new-fb` - Create a new feature branch based on the integration branch.
 * `git sync` - Gets the latest changes that have happened on the integration branch and remote feature branch, then pushes your changes to a feature branch on the server.
-* `git pull-request` - Create or get a Pull Request for the current branch.
+* `git pull-req` - Create or get a Pull Request for the current branch.
 * `git to-master` - Rebase against the integration branch, then pushes to it.
 Knows how to deal "intelligently" with pull-requests.

 **All commands are well documented within themselves: Use the "git help" to see the full documentation.** (e.g., "`git help sync`")